Lynchburg, Virginia: Local

-Intercity transit
+Intercity

 Intercity passenger rail and bus services are based out of Kemper Street Station, a historic, three-story train station recently restored and converted by the city of Lynchburg to serve as an intermodal hub for the community.
 The station is located at 825 Kemper Street.

 Bus

 Greyhound Lines located their bus terminal in the main floor of Kemper Street Station following its 2002 restoration.
 Greyhound offers transport to other cities throughout Virginia, the U.S., Canada, and Mexico.

 Rail

 Amtrak's long distance Crescent and a Northeast Regional connect Lynchburg with Boston, New York, Philadelphia, Baltimore, Washington, Charlotte, Atlanta, Birmingham, New Orleans and intermediate points.

 In October 2009, Lynchburg became the southern terminus for a Northeast Regional that previously had overnighted in Washington.
 The forecast ridership was 51,000 for the 180-mile extension's first year, but the actual count was triple that estimate, and the train paid for itself without any subsidy.
 By FY 2015, the Regional had 190,000 riders.
 The Lynchburg station alone served a total of 85,000 riders in 2015.
 It is located in the track level ground floor of Kemper Street Station.

 Lynchburg has two major freight railroads.
 It is the crossroads of two Norfolk Southern lines.
 One is the former mainline of the Southern Railway, upon which Kemper Street Station is situated.
 NS has a classification yard located next to the shopping mall.
 Various yard jobs can be seen.
 Railfans who wish to visit the NS Lynchburg yard are advised to inquire with an NS official.
 CSX Transportation also has a line through the city and a small yard.